kaikue/KittenBoat/README.md

 		- boat upgrade (250)
 		- jellyfish statue (500)
 		- winner's trophy (9999)
-[ ] When you die, you have to rebuild the boat by playing a puzzle game style sequence.
+- [ ] When you die, you have to rebuild the boat by playing a puzzle game style sequence.
 	- interact prompt
 	- boat trivia?
 	- turn blocks puzzle?
-[ ] There is an enemy (jellyfish) who appears when the timer runs out and tries to get you.
+- [ ] There is an enemy (jellyfish) who appears when the timer runs out and tries to get you.
 	- place jellyfish trophy on island at bottom left corner
 	- get back on board and timer starts
 	- race away from it all the way across the map to top right corner where you can kill it (no dismounting boat)
 		- if it gets you you have to rebuild (puzzle) & get a little headstart
+		- serpent disappears while this is happening
 	- when killed drops 9999 gold & platinum & gems

 - Misc
+	- allow push boulder into cave
+		- move npcs onto their own layer
+		- make crab, pushable check for that layer instead of default
+	- world
+		- deepwater barriers
+		- clean up island edges
+		- fill with water
+		- surround with rocks
 	- puzzles
 		- conditions- subtypes
 			- all hidden spots filled
-		- cave door opens
-			- cave ceiling vanishes to show player when inside
-			- cave floor tiles in land tileset underneath door/ceiling
 	- boat stuff
 		- patrolling sharks
 			- open & close mouths
 			- move between points (square or back/forth)
 				- angle/flip to face next point
+		- chasing piranhas
 		- puzzle game style sequence to rebuild? (shop music)
+		- floating treasure piles?
 	- unmute music
 	- button tutorials
 		- movement